-- draw up the OAP, together with the OAP group; - coordinate and manage the OAP, supported by Co-Drivers; - implement the OAP, together with the OAP group; - delegate the leadership of specific OAs to the ALs; - monitor the implementation of OAs and maintain the list of ALs; - chair the meetings of the OAP group; - contact the relevant NECs in case of different interpretations between participants in an OAP;
+- draw up the OAP, together with the OAP group; - coordinate and manage the OAP, supported by Co-Drivers; - implement the OAP, together with the OAP group; - delegate the leadership of specific OAs to the ALs; - monitor the implementation of OAs and maintain the list of ALs; - chair the meetings of the OAP group; - contact the relevant NECs in case of different interpretations between participants in an OAP; - provide expertise in matters related to her/his crime priority (OAP) where/when required; - keep close contacts with participating Member States in particular the NECs, and EU agencies on the integration of the OAs developed in the OAPs into their national planning and the EU agencies' annual work programmes; - Liaise with the support of CHSG Coordinators, where relevant, with Drivers/Co-Drivers of other relevant OAPs, to streamline the coordination on cross-cutting issues, including on the planning of JADs; - liaise with the CHSG Coordinators, involve them in the OAP drafting process, definition of KPIs and support them in the implementation of their respective CHSG;

-- keep close contacts with participating Member States, in particular the NECs, and EU agencies on the integration of the OAs developed in the OAPs into their national planning and the EU agencies' annual work programmes; - liaise, where relevant, with Drivers/Co-Drivers of other relevant OAPs, to streamline the coordination on cross-cutting issues, including on the planning of JADs; - coordinate the data collection mechanism on operational results, with support from Europol; - report, in line with the reporting mechanism, on the progress of the OAP via the EST to the NECs.
+- coordinate the data collection mechanism on operational results, with support from Europol; - report, in line with the reporting mechanism, on the progress of the OAP via the EST to the NECs and share this report with the CHSG coordinators.
 This report will cover the state of play of OAs and their results and will assess the achievement of KPIs based on the reports received from the ALs and making use of possible IT functionalities, including automated reporting tools, further developed for this purpose.
-The deadline for the reports is set out in the 'Timeline for EMPACT' document which is issued every six months by the General Secretariat of the Council; - coordinate requests for funding in support of the implementation of operational actions; - consider the relevant cooperation with third countries and parties and involve them in meetings and actions under the operational action whenever appropriate. - foster the involvement of different relevant actors and coordination with EU and international initiatives - foster media communication on his or her OAP.
+The deadline for the reports is set out in the 'Timeline for EMPACT' document which is issued every six months by the General Secretariat of the Council; - coordinate Grant requests for funding in support of the implementation of operational actions and ensure that the requests are in line with the priorities set up in the respective OAPs; - consider the relevant cooperation with third countries and parties and involve them in meetings and actions under the operational action, whenever appropriate; - foster the involvement of different relevant actors and coordination with EU and international initiatives; - foster media communication on his or her OAP according to the EMPACT Joint Communication Strategy; - facilitate the handover between the incoming and outgoing Driver to ensure the continuity within OAP.

-(d) Meetings of the OAP group
+(c) Meetings of the OAP group

-The Driver chairs the meetings of his or her OAP group as well as the meetings of ALs, facilitated by the EST.
+The Driver chairs the meetings of his or her OAP group as well as the meetings of Als.
+The EST, facilitates the meeting in consultation with the Driver.